opendocsg/slw-judgments-backfill/2012_SGHC_30/report.md

 UBS.
 In response, the plaintiffs continued to rely on their arguments that they did not understand English and so on.
 They still relied on the defence of _non est factum_.

-70     However, the Court of Appeal recently issued a timely reminder in _Soon Kok Tiang and others v DBS Bank Ltd and another matter_ [2011] SGCA 55 on 2 November 2011.
+70     However, the Court of Appeal recently issued a timely reminder in _Soon Kok Tiang and others v DBS Bank Ltd and another matter_ <span class="citation">[2011] SGCA 55</span> on 2 November 2011.
 At [63], Chan Sek Keong CJ said:

  In view of our decision in this appeal, we think it apposite and timely to remind the general public that under the law of contract, a person who signs a contract which is set out in a language he is not familiar with or whose terms he may not understand is nonetheless bound by the terms of that contract.
 Illiteracy, whether linguistic, financial or general, does not enable a contracting party to avoid a contract whose terms he has expressly agreed to be bound by.
 The principle of caveat emptor applies equally to literates and illiterates in such circumstances.